aitechnologies-it/dlib/README.md

 }
 ```

-pydlib is **type safe**, in fact you do have to manually check the type of inputs:
+pydlib is **type safe**, in fact you don't have to manually check the type of inputs, pydlib does it for you:

 ```python
 >>> import pydlib as dl